dromniscience/SteinRealAnalysis/README.md

 - Non-profit

 Collaborators are desired to meet these requirements:
-1. Good undergraduate discipline of Mathematics, especially a comprehensive training practice in elementary analysis and linear algebra.
+1. Good undergraduate discipline of Mathematics, especially a comprehensive practice in elementary analysis and linear algebra.
 2. (If your mother language is not English) Comfort with English writing.
 3. Eagerness to share your ideas.
 4. No fear of making mistakes.